GoCarrot/terraform-aws-deployomat/README.md

 - `DeployConfig.AllowUndeploy` controls if the deployed service may be undeployed.
 If left unspecified, this will default to true unless the environment configured for the account is "production".
 - `DeployConfig.AutomaticUndeployMinutes` enables automatic undeployment of the service.
 Once the given number of minutes elapses after a successful deployment Deployomat will automatically undeploy the service.
 It is an error to provide this configuration if the service cannot be undeployed.

+### Cancelling Deploys

 A deploy may be cancelled by starting an execution of `cancel_sfn.arn`.
 The input is a JSON document containning AccountCanonicalSlug and ServiceName keys.
-For example, using the aws cli, `aws stepfunctions start-execution --start-machine-arn <CANCEL_SFN_ARN> --input '{"AccountCanonicalSlug":"workload-dev-0001", "ServiceName": "example"}'`
+For example, using the aws cli, `aws stepfunctions start-execution --start-machine-arn <CANCEL_SFN_ARN> --input '{"AccountCanonicalSlug":"workload-dev-0001", "ServiceName": "example"}'` A cancelled deploy will immediately direct all traffic to the previously deployed version of the service and tear down the in-progress deploy.

+### Undeploying

+Undeploying is the act of tearing down/decommissioning all running servers and related configuration for a running service.
+After undeploying a service, there will be nothing pertaining to the service still managed by Deployomat.
+To completely remove a service, destroy the relevant serviceomat module after undeploying with Deployomat.

+Deployomat operates with a "lift the safety then press the button" approach to undeployments.
+Before a service can be undeployed, it must first be deployed with `DeployConfig.AllowUndeploy` set to true.
+Note that if the account the service is deployed in has an environment other than "production" then `DeployConfig.AllowUndeploy` will default to true for all deployments, so a service can be directly undeployed.
+If the service is in an account with an environment set to "production", or if `DeployConfig.AllowUndeploy` has been explicitly set to false, then the safety is engaged and a deploy with `DeployConfig.AllowUndeploy` set to true must be done first.

+Once the safety is lifted, a service may be undeployed by starting an execution of `undeploy_sfn.arn`.
+The input is a JSON document containning AccountCanonicalSlug and ServiceName keys.
+For example, using the aws cli, `aws stepfunctions start-execution --start-machine-arn <UNDEPLOY_SFN_ARN> --input '{"AccountCanonicalSlug":"workload-dev-0001", "ServiceName": "example"}'`.